gershnik/sys_string/doc/Usage.md

 assert(result == S("abcdefghijkl"));
 ```

-[!WARNING]
+> [!WARNING]

-You must not use `auto` for the addition result.
+> You must not use `auto` to declare the addition result.
 The result of an addition is a special temporary that only performs actual concatenation when converted to `sys_string_t`.
 Using `auto` declares a variable of that temporary type which will result in dangling pointers.

 ```cpp
 auto res = sys_string("abc") + sys_string("xyz"); //Bad!